nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 She's already baking enhanced healing cookies, the air filled with cinnamon and magic.

+### GHOST OF CHRISTMAS PRESENT:
+As players enter, the oven fire burns extra bright with warm firelight.
+The scent of evergreen mingles with cinnamon and cocoa.
+Mrs. Claus looks surprised: *"How strange...
+I seem to have MORE cookies than I thought I made.
+It's as if someone blessed my baking..."* Faint sleigh bells can be heard, though no sleigh is near.
+The spirit of abundance and fellowship fills the room.

 ### Mrs. Claus Provides:
 - **Enhanced Healing Cookies** (3 each - heal 2d4+2 HP AND grant 1 hit die OR 1 level-1 spell slot back)
 - **Intel:** *"They're drilling into the vault now.
 I heard them say they need my wife's voice to open the final lock - Santa's voice is keyed to the security!
 And that dreadful Scrooge already has The List - I saw it hanging from his belt when I escaped.
 Without it, no child gets their proper gift.
 You must get it back!"*